HazyResearch/CaffeConTroll/README.md

 Once that is done, run AlexNet on 1 GPU:

-> `./caffe-ct train tests/imagenet_train/solver/alexnet_solver_1GPU.prototxt -b tests/imgnet_toprocess.bin -o tests/model.bin`
+> `./caffe-ct train tests/imagenet_train/solver/alexnet_solver_1GPU.prototxt -o tests/model.bin`

 Argument description:

 - Run the net in "train" mode and specify the path to the solver
-- Pass -b (optional) which tells CCT where to write the preprocessed data binary
 - Pass -o (optional) which tells CCT where to write the output model binary
+- Older versions of CcT can also be passed an optional -b argument (shown in the screenshot) which tells CCT where to write the preprocessed data binary.
+In the current version -b has been removed.

 Notice that a forwards + backwards iteration, including gradient updates, takes 2.75s.